The Future of Generative AI in the Legal Industry

 To remain transparent, notify clients of using generative AI on their cases and have policies in place to lower the risk of violating the above ethical rules.
 Also review public studies or testing data, talk to colleagues, consult with industry experts, or meet with counsel before making an investment to ensure that preferred AI systems promote transparency.

-To utilize these tools responsibly, having a framework for implementation is prudent.
+To utilise these tools responsibly, having a framework for implementation is prudent.
 More U.S. lawmakers have been pushing for federal regulation to keep up with advancements that are changing the way people work, such as generative AI.
 While lawmaking can often be a slower process, the rapid adoption of these tools and push for regulation may expediate the process.
-The Biden Administration also issued an AI executive order on October 30 setting forth requirements for the government’s use, evaluation, and procurement of this technology.
-It applies to over twenty federal agencies, but also provides requirements for certain private organizations.
+The Biden Administration also issued an AI executive order on October 30 setting forth requirements for the US government’s use, evaluation, and procurement of this technology.
+It applies to over twenty federal agencies, but also provides requirements for certain private organisations.
 The order is comprehensive and includes directives on security, responsible innovation, competition, federal oversight, and much more.
 The President called out Congress to also act on regulating AI, which adds to the urgency.

-It is becoming clear that generative AI is not just a tool but a partner in revolutionizing the legal industry.
+It is becoming clear that generative AI is not just a tool but a partner in revolutionising the legal industry.
 Legal professionals need to stay abreast of pertinent AI developments and consider how to thoughtfully integrate new solutions into their workflows.
 There will be a learning curve that will change over time as the tools advance, education ensues, and comfort level rises.